chus-chus/teex/README.md

 pip install teex
 ```

-Note that Python >= 3.6 is required.
+teex is compatible with Python >= 3.6.

 ## Usage overview